 |Norman H. Topping student aid fund = $8

 |TOTAL = $2,035 x # of units||TOTAL = $530 for full-time students||TOTAL = Varies|

 The requirements to be recommended for a California preliminary teaching credential involve some fees.
 See the table below for an estimate of costs.

 |Certificate of Clearance Online Application||$52.50|

-As an applicant for the Master of Arts in Teaching (MAT) program, you will be automatically considered for several USC Rossier scholarships ranging from $10,000 to $30,000.
+As an applicant, you will be automatically considered for several USC Rossier scholarships ranging from 50%-100% of the program’s tuition.
 There is no need to submit a separate application for these scholarships.
 Recipients are selected based on academic achievement, demonstrated dedication to the USC Rossier mission and other distinguishing characteristics.
-Candidates who complete an application in deadline rounds one or two will receive primary consideration.
+Priority consideration is given to those who apply in rounds one and two.
 With the exception of the Leo F. Buscaglia Endowed Fellowship, all scholarships are awarded at the time of admission.

-You may also view USC Rossier’s list of additional scholarships, fellowships and grants that may require a separate application.
-Additionally, the university offers some institutional scholarships.
+You may also view USC Rossier’s list of additional scholarships, fellowships and grants that may require an additional application. he university offers some institutional scholarships as well.

-The USC Office of Financial Aid provides support for students preparing to enter graduate school.
-After you apply for financial aid at USC, the USC financial aid office will determine your financial need and process your financial aid summary document, which will consist mostly of federal loans.
+As a Master of Arts in Teaching student, you are eligible to apply for several forms of financial aid.
+After you apply, the USC Financial Aid Office will determine your need and process your summary document, which will consist mostly of federal loans.
 In addition, USC participates in a variety of private student loan programs.

 For more information on financial aid, visit the financing graduate school page.

 You’ll also find useful tips in our blog post, How to Pay for Grad School.